rendrjs/rendr/README.md

 To see how to use Rendr to build a simple web app, check out [airbnb/rendr-app-template](https://github.com/airbnb/rendr-app-template).

+There is a [grunt-init](https://github.com/gruntjs/grunt-init) template to generate a blank Rendr project found at [andrewrjones/grunt-init-rendr](https://github.com/andrewrjones/grunt-init-rendr).
+Add it and start building awesome apps with Rendr!

 Build status: [![travis-ci status](https://secure.travis-ci.org/airbnb/rendr.png)](http://travis-ci.org/#!/airbnb/rendr/builds)

 ## The Premise